MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-aspnet-core/includes/2-deploy-application.md

 * Clones the *eShopOnContainers* app from a GitHub repository.
 * Provisions an AKS and Azure Container Registry (ACR) resource.
-* Launches the Cloud Shell Editor to view the code.
+* Launches the Cloud Shell editor to view the code.
 * Deploys the containers to AKS.
 * Displays connection information upon completion.